Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 Texcoco, Aztec ruins in Mexico

-Texcoco, one of the city states forming the Aztec Empire, was the center of learning.
+Texcoco, one of the city-states forming the Aztec Empire, was the center of learning.
 And apparently also the center of baths.
-A lovely hike among Aztec ruins in Mexico will allow you to glance at the Baths of Nezahualcoyotl (Texcotzingo), where the former inhabitants of the city used to bathe in pools carved from rock and surrounded by gardens and waterworks.
+A lovely hike among Aztec ruins will allow you to glance at the Baths of Nezahualcoyoti (Texcotzingo), where the former inhabitants of the city used to bathe in pools carved from rock and surrounded by gardens and waterworks.

 • Price: free